Sticky space

 How many of you think your students are automatically going to start selling once you’ve provided them with their sales materials?
 Many fundraising groups falsely assume this and are often dismayed after collecting the order forms at the end of the sale.

-On the other hand, you should look for ways to track your sellers fundraising progress.
-With high school students you can have periodic check in days that will help your students keep up with their selling.
+On the other hand, you should look for ways to track your sellers' fundraising progress.
+With high school students, you can have periodic check-in days that will help your students keep up with their sales.
 You can also make it fun by incorporating additional incentives.

-It’s a little more difficult to monitor the sales progress with larger groups, like elementary schools; however there are things that you can do that can make a difference.
-For example, you can conduct periodic prize drawings that allow you to track the number of prize coupons that are being submitted in exchange for selling.
+It's a little more challenging to monitor the sales progress with larger groups, like elementary schools; however, you can do things to make a difference.
+For example, you can conduct periodic prize drawings to track the number of prize coupons submitted in exchange for selling.

 Author Bio Clay Boggess, Author